ytakefuji/IoT/README.md

 Create gcheck.py by modifing gmailcheck.py to blink LEDs depending on given number.
 Create blink.ino on Arduino where LED blinks the number of unread messages.
 HINT: use "serial" for communications between PC and Arduino.
+HINT: /dev/ttyS3 in Bash ubuntu on Windows, COM3 in Windows
 HINT: the number of blinks can be built by using "for loop" in Arduino.
 </pre>
 ---------------------------